How to: Create and Run a Unit Test

 Enable documentation comments: Select the check box to provide each test method with placeholder comments.
 Clear the check box to eliminate placeholder comments.

-Honor InternalsVisibleTo Attribute: Select the check box to allow methods that are marked as Friend or Internal to be treated as if they were public methods (recommended).
+Honor InternalsVisibleTo Attribute: Select the check box to enable methods that are marked as Friend or Internal to be treated as if they were public methods (recommended).
 Clear the check box to have them tested using a private accessor.
 For more information about private accessors see Unit Tests for Private, Internal, and Friend Methods.

 To create a new test project, select a language for the new project, and then click OK.
 The New Test Project dialog box appears.
 You can name the project or accept the default name and then click Create.